 However, some of these waivers may not be all-encompassing.
 For example, you can legally waive your right to file a lawsuit for workplace discrimination under Title VII, but not your right to file a discrimination charge with the Equal Employment Opportunity Commission (EEOC).

-Additionally, while you may waive your anti-discrimination rights under federal law, similar state law claims may survive.
-For example, in California, you can waive your right to be in a class action lawsuit against your former employer.
+Additionally, while you may waive your anti-discrimination rights under federal law, similar California law claims may survive.
+For example, you can waive your right to be in a class action lawsuit against your former employer.
 However, your rights to sue your former employer in a class action under the Private Attorney General Act (PAGA) will survive this waiver.

 Are there any rights that cannot be waived in a separation agreement?

-Some of your workplace rights cannot be waived in a separation agreement.
+Some of your workplace rights cannot be waived in a separation agreement in California.
 Some of these rights include:

 - workers’ compensation claims and benefits,